mwhocodes/react-gh-pages/README.md

 # react-gh-pages
-## This project is testing the deployment to git hub pages
+## How to deploy an react app to GitHub Pages

 1. **Create an project**
 ```bash